-Slava Class Guided Missile Cruiser, Russian Federation
+Slava Class Guided Missile Cruiser, Russia

 The Project 1164 Atlant or Slava Class guided missile cruisers were built by the Nikolayev shipyard, named after 61 Communards, for the Soviet Navy.
 The Russian Navy operates three cruisers while Ukraine owns an incomplete ship.
 Developed as surface strike ships, the Slava Class demonstrates anti-air and anti-submarine warfare (ASW) capabilities.

 The first cruiser in the class, Slava, was commissioned in January 1983.
 It was renamed Moskva in 1995.
 The second vessel, Marshal Ustinov (formerly Admiral Lobov), was commissioned in 1986 and the third ship, Varyag, was commissioned in 1989.
 The fourth vessel of the class, Ukrayina, was launched in 1990 and was never commissioned.
 Remaining cruisers in the class, Oktyabrskaya Revolutsiya (Rossiya) and Admiral Gorshkov, were cancelled due to lack of funds.